cardano-foundation/CIPs/CIP-0096/level-0.md

 ## Documentation

-The developer should follow CIP-0052 guidelines and provide the auditors with the relevant information to perform the audit.
+No hard requirement is needed for Level 0.
+However, the developer should follow CIP-0052 guidelines and provide the auditors with the relevant information to perform the audit.

 ## Audit process

-The auditor should follow CIP-0052 guidelines for the audit process.
+No hard requirement is needed for Level 0.
+However, the auditor should follow CIP-0052 guidelines for the audit process.

 ## Certificate